 Do a favor to your maintenance team by eliminating repetitive tasks.
 With a two-tier TN3270 emulator, there’s still nothing to install on each workstation.
 Nothing to update either, except for web-browsers which is done by the IT department anyway.

 No need to manage a middle-tier server (as it doesn’t exist in this situation) and no more worries about Windows 10 compatibility.
 These are things that will delight your maintenance team.
 I guarantee it.
 You can even mention full IPv6 compatibility to seal the deal!

 More importantly, everything related to the TN3270 emulator will be found on the mainframe.
 This is good news for your maintenance team since all their efforts will become concentrated in one place, as it goes for all mainframe software.

 Gone are the days of sitting in front of a company-issued computer.
 BYOD (Bring Your Own Device) is all the rage.
 Let your employees work from whatever device they want, without having to worry about security.

 Let them sign-on from anywhere, anytime with any SSO tool on the market (these emulators support most of them).
 Two-tier web-based access makes remote working a breeze.

 Not only does this give easy access to the employees, but it's also the case for contractors and other third-party collaborators.
 They can finally be free from restrictions on which operating system version to use and what software they can install on their PC.

-Two-tier terminal emulators are not only secure, easy to maintain, and flexible, they are also non-invasive.
+Two-tier TN3270 emulators are not only secure, easy to maintain, and flexible, they are also non-invasive.
 Their installation will not disrupt your business.
 The transition will be seamless and allow you to transition at your own pace, without having to rebuild your entire infrastructure or write a single line of code.

-“So that’s great and all, but where can I find a two-tier terminal emulator?”.
+“So that’s great and all, but where can I find a two-tier TN3270 emulator?”.
 If you are asking yourself this question, I suggest checking out Virtel.
 No worries, you can try it for free!